ryu2333/GUI-Screenshots/README.md

 # Graphical User Interface Screenshots Reference
 Screenshots of various GUI or Tableau dashboards for idea generation.

 I have captured images of various applications I’ve designed and developed.
-Prioritizing the development of intuitive and user-friendly interfaces is essential.
-Maintaining these well-crafted interfaces as references is beneficial
+These apps were consumed by portfolio managers, traders, BI analysts, accountants, marketing teams, operation teams, etc. Prioritizing the development of intuitive and user-friendly interfaces is essential.
+Maintaining these well-crafted interfaces as references is beneficial for every developer.

 ### Samples of WPF interfaces:
 - [Portfolio Rebalancing Tool](rebalance%20trade%20generator.md)